Environmental and Energy Economics, Industrial Organization, Public Economics.

 2004 B.A.
 Economics, Kyoto University

-2015 - present Assistant Professor, Harris School of Public Policy, University of Chicago
+2015 - 2019 Assistant Professor, Harris School of Public Policy, University of Chicago

 2013 - present Faculty Research Fellow, National Bureau of Economic Research